 Major Maps and Milestones

-It’s All Academic and Garnet and Gold Essentials for Transfer Students are the guidebook students received during orientation.
-The guidebook has important information about academic policies, Liberal Studies/General Education courses, university-wide requirements, technology tips, campus resources, and so much more!
+It’s All Academic is the guidebook students received during New Nole Orientation.
+The guidebook has important information about academic policies, CoreFSU courses, university-wide requirements, technology tips, campus resources, and so much more!

 Academic Requirements Reports